vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 to be most holy devatirtbas by Brahmapurana 567 ; some digests state that a pilgrim has to wear the karpati dress at all tirthas when he is actually travelling, while others say that he has to do so only at Gaya 573; some purānas say that some virtues may be called mental tirthas and purity of mind is the highest tirtha 563; some say that tonsure and fast are necessary at all tirthas except at Kuruksetra, Viśālā, Viraja and Gayā 574; srāddha has to be performed at most famous tirthas, but from the procedure of sraddha are omitted arghya, āvā hana, entering the thumb of the invited brahmana in the food served, the question about being satiated and vikira 616; sraddha may be performed at any time after a pilgrim reaches the tirtha 616; sraddha at tirthas consists, if the whole pro cedure cannot be followed, in offer ing pindas of barley meal or rice cooked in milk, cake of sesame or jaggery and one should offer a single pinda to all relatives after pārvanaśrāddha and another pinda for servants, slaves, cattle, trees etc, 616-617; tended to foster the idea of the fundamental unity of India and Indian culture 553 ; tended to level up all men by bringing them together to the same holy rivers and shrines 553; three grounds on which tirthas are said to be holy 554-555; tonsure and fast are not obligatory but only kāmya according to Kalpa taru but otherwise according to others 573-575; t., sacrifices and various gifts are the means of clean sing the mind 563; t. yields full fruit only if performed bare-footed 576; t. yields fruit to men of all varnas and āśramas 563; use of bullock-cart condemned in Matsya purāna as leading to hell and of other conveyances (not drawn by

 bulls) as fruitless, but Kūrma recommends to those who are unable to walk conveyances drawn by mules, horses or men 576; use of a conveyance is according to Kalpataru condemned only in pilgrimage to Prayāga 576; use of a vessel allowed 577; view that the institu tion of t. was first started by Buddhists and Jains is wrong 558; was deemed very early to be a way of redemption of sins for men and women 569; was favoured by writers on Dharmasastra by prescribing that no money was to be demanded by a ferryman or a toll officer from a pilgrim, from a pregnant woman, from a vedic student, forest hermit or ascetic, but this was not followed even by Hindu kings 571; whether tonsure at the time of starting on a pilgrimage is obligatory 573 ; who are eligible for or have adhikāra for t.
-567-571; widows, ascetics and Sudras have to cut all hair on pilgrimage 575; women could not undertake t. without husband's permission 569; works on, repel by their over-statements and exaggera tions, when they state that pilgrimage to a particular tirtha will yield all one's desires in this world and the next, that even gods secured perfection at Puşkara, that Prthū daka is the holiest of tirthas etc.
+567-571; widows, ascetics and Sudras have to cut all hair on pilgrimage 575; women could not undertake t. without husband's permission 569; works on, repel by their over-statements and exaggera tions, when they state that pilgrimage to a particular tirtha will yield all one's desires in this world and the next, that even gods secured perfection at Puṣkara, that Prthū daka is the holiest of tirthas etc.

 565-566 Tirthayātrātattva, of Raghunandana